-Thus, after careful scrutiny of decades of research in this area, the American Psychological Association concluded in its recent Resolution on Sexual Orientation, Parents, and Children: "There is no scientific evidence that parenting effectiveness is related to parental sexual orientation: Lesbian and gay parents are as likely as heterosexual parents to provide supportive and healthy environments for their children" and that "Research has shown that adjustment, development, and psychological well-being of children is unrelated to parental sexual orientation and that the children of lesbian and gay parents are as likely as those of heterosexual parents to flourish."
-Similarly, the American of Pediatrics, the nation's preeminent Academy authority with 57,000 pediatrician members, has adopted a formal policy declaring that "Children who grow up with one or two gay and/or lesbian parents fare as well in emotional, cognitive, social, and sexual functioning as do children whose parents are beginning of this brief; his key findings in this area have not been replicated and are contradicted by the reputable published research; and unlike research that makes a contribution to science, his key findings and conclusions have rarely been cited by subsequent scientific studies published in peer-reviewed journals as informing their scientific inquiry.
-For a detailed critique of the research project on which Cameron has based many of his published papers, see G.M.
-Herek, Bad Science in the Service of Stigma: A Critique of the Cameron Group's Survey Studies, in Stigma and Sexual Orientation 223 (G.M.
+on Sexual Orientation, Parents, and Children: "There is no scientific evidence that parenting effectiveness is related to parental sexual orientation: Lesbian and gay parents are as likely as heterosexual parents to provide supportive and healthy environments for their children" and that "Research has shown that adjustment, development, and psychological well-being of children is unrelated to parental sexual orientation and that the children of lesbian and gay parents are as likely as those of heterosexual parents to flourish."
+Similarly, the American Academy of Pediatrics, the nation's preeminent pediatric authority with 57,000 pediatrician members, has adopted a formal policy declaring that "Children who grow up with one or two gay and/or lesbian parents fare as well in emotional, cognitive, social, and sexual functioning as do children whose parents are heterosexual . . . .
+No data have pointed to any risk to children as a result of growing up in a family with one And the National Association of Social Workers has or more gay parents."80 determined that "The most striking feature of the research on lesbian mothers, gay fathers, and their children is the absence of pathological findings.
+The second most striking feature is how similar the groups of gay and lesbian parents and their children are to heterosexual parents and their children that were included in the studies."81

+Bad Science in the Service of Stigma: A Critique of the Cameron Group's Survey Studies, in Stigma and Sexual Orientation 223 (G.M.
 Herek, ed.
 1998).